kheller18/data-structures-algorithms/questions/Python.md

 38. How will you combine different pandas dataframes?
     + The dataframes can be combines using the below approaches:
-      + append() method: This is used to stack the dataframes horizontally.
+      + `append() method`: This is used to stack the dataframes horizontally.
 Syntax:
         + `df1.append(df2)`
-      + concat() method: This is used to stack dataframes vertically.
+      + `concat() method`: This is used to stack dataframes vertically.
 This is best used when the dataframes have the same columns and similar fields.
 Syntax:
         + `pd.concat([df1, df2])`
-      + join() method: This is used for extracting data from various dataframes having one or more common columns.
+      + `join() method`: This is used for extracting data from various dataframes having one or more common columns.
         + `df1.join(df2)`

 39. Can you create a series from the dictionary object in pandas?